- When the UK first went into lockdown in spring 2020, years of public service innovation took place in a matter of months.

 - Given the speed of change, it is crucial that children’s rights are not overlooked as we return to (some form of) normal.

-- Our New Normal series offers a child rights-based approach to some of the seismic shifts councils and their partners are grappling with as the dust settles and they look to the future of public service delivery.
+- Our New Normal series offers a child rights-based approach to some of the seismic shifts councils and their partners are grappling with as they navigate the fallout from the pandemic and look to the future of public service delivery.

-Recommendations will be published monthly around eight key areas:
+Recommendations were published monthly (from September 2021 - May 2022) around eight areas:

 • Access to information and services